lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

   Future<Device> fetchDevice(BluetoothDevice bluetoothDevice) async {
     //  Omitted: Transmit request to PineTime over Bluetooth LE ...
-    //  Response will be delivered via Bluetooth LE Notifications, handled above final response2 = await completer.future;  //  Wait for the completer to complete
+    //  Response will be delivered via Bluetooth LE Notifications, handled above.
+    //  We wait for the completer to finish receiving the entire response. final response2 = await completer.future;

     //  Disconnect the device
     bluetoothDevice.disconnect();